animatedlew/lisp/readme.md

  * add the concept of nil == ()
  * variables
  * contexts
- * add quote and unquote
+ * add quote, quasiquote, and unquote
  * implement `cons` to make lists truly `sexprs`
   - e.g. `(eq (cons x y) (list x y)) ; (x . y)`
   - instead of `car` and `cdr`, use `head` and `tail`